LuaJIT/LuaJIT/doc/extensions.md

 Any child Lua thread will inherit its parent's `exdata`, but still can override it.

-**Note:** This API will not be available if LuaJIT is compiled with `-DLUAJIT_DISABLE_FFI`.
+**Note:** This API will not be available if moonjit is compiled with `-DLUAJIT_DISABLE_FFI`.

 **Note bis:** This API is used internally by the OpenResty core, and it is